 How to make sense of Amazon Tone analysis results

-In order to review the tone analysis report associated with a specific conversation that you recorded, tap on the ‘Tone’ quadrant on the activity/dashboard tab.
+To review the tone analysis report associated with a specific conversation you recorded, tap on the ‘Tone’ quadrant on the activity/dashboard tab.

-The first section of the Tone analysis report provides you a nice summary of your emotional state as perceived during a specific conversation/s.
+The Tone analysis report’s first section summarizes your emotional state as perceived during a specific conversation/s.
 This is categorized into four different areas:

 - Amused, Delighted, Excited